NanoComp/meep/doc/docs/Python_User_Interface.md

 **`E_susceptibilities` [ list of `Susceptibility` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-List of dispersive susceptibilities (see below) added to the dielectric constant $\varepsilon$ in order to model material dispersion.
+List of dispersive susceptibilities (see below) added to the dielectric constant ε in order to model material dispersion.
 Defaults to none (empty list).
 See also [Material Dispersion](Materials.md#material-dispersion).

 **`H_susceptibilities` [ list of `Susceptibility` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-List of dispersive susceptibilities (see below) added to the permeability $\mu$ in order to model material dispersion.
+List of dispersive susceptibilities (see below) added to the permeability μ in order to model material dispersion.
 Defaults to none (empty list).
 See also [Material Dispersion](Materials.md#material-dispersion).

 **material functions**